roytang/blog/content/post/2025/11/movies-tv-sep-oct-2025/index.md

 tags:
 - movies
 - tv
+- watching-lately
 title: Movies / TV - Sep & Oct 2025
 toc: true
 ---

 ### Movies

+Not a lot of movies during this period, though I still have soooo many on my "want to watch" list.

 #### Sinners (2025)